Areruya becomes African pioneer at Paris-Roubaix

 “I hope now that people from Europe will be thinking that black African riders can ride Paris-Roubaix.
 Now they know we can be in the race,” Areruya told VeloNews.
 “Maybe next year we can have another black African in Paris-Roubaix.”

 Areruya’s start in Paris-Roubaix marks yet another milestone in his young and decorated cycling career.
 Areruya is a product of Team Rwanda and the Team Africa Rising cycling projects, the cycling development projects founded by retired American rider Jonathan Boyer.

 He joined the team as a teenager, after Team Rwanda’s initial five riders — Adrien Niyonshuti, Nathan Byukusenge, Abraham Ruhumuriza, Rafiki Uwimana, and Nyandwi Uwase — became celebrities across Rwanda for participating in international races.

 Areruya followed in the footsteps of Rwanda’s trailblazers, winning the Tour of Rwanda in 2017 and securing a roster spot on Dimension Data’s U23 development squad.
 Areruya then surpassed his predecessors with a series of impressive accolades.

 In 2017 he became the first Rwandan rider to win a stage of the U23 Giro d’Italia.
-In 2018 he won Gabon’s La Tropicale Amissa Bongo, and the Tour de l’Espoir in Camaroon.
+In 2018 he won Gabon’s La Tropicale Amissa Bongo and the Tour de l’Espoir in Cameroon.
 The victories helped Areruya secure the Best African Cyclist of the Year award in 2018—he’s the first Rwandan winner since the award was launched in 2011.